semgrep/docs/docs/intro/creating.rst

   This is the main way our analysis can interact with other analysis components.
 This analyzer depends on the most basic component, ``source-code``.
 It specifies that it depends on any version of the ``source-code`` component by specifying ``"*"`` as the version.
-For more complicated analyses, we could depend on components such as ``r2c/transpiler`` with different options, or ``r2c/typeflow``, but those are beyond the scope of this tutorial.
+For more complicated analysis, we could depend on components such as ``r2c/transpiler`` with different options, or ``r2c/typeflow``, but those are beyond the scope of this tutorial.

 For now, all these default values are good enough to get us started.
 We will spend most of our time